Villa Aurora: Construction

+The Feuchtwangers

-With gasoline rationing in effect, travel between Pacific Palisades and Los Angeles was difficult, making purchase of outlying real estate unappealing for most.
-But Lion Feuchtwanger liked the solitude for his work and the decision to purchase the house came easily.
+In 1941, Lion Feuchtwanger and his wife Marta arrived in Los Angeles via New York and Mexico after having escaped from the South of France.
+Lion Feuchtwanger liked the solitude for his work and the decision to purchase the house came easily.
 Here, Feuchtwanger created his third library.
 Marta bought the used furniture and took care of the garden.
 While Lion used to buy books whenever there was money to spend, Marta bought plants and created a huge garden, which was over time diminished in size through landslides.

 During the war the Villa became a meeting place for fellow émigrés, just as Salka and Berthold Viertel's house in Santa Monica.
 Prominent members of the German emigre community who would meet at the houses included Thomas and Heinrich Mann, Arnold Schoenberg, Vicki Baum, Bruno Frank, Ludwig Marcuse, Franz Werfel and Bertolt Brecht, as well as other European expatriates like Charlie Chaplin and Charles Laughton.

 After Lion's death in 1958 the house was left to the University of Southern California with the stipulation that Marta would be allowed to stay for the remainder of her life and was made the caretaker of the library, which had grown to 30,000 volumes.
 At present the Villa is still home to 22,000 books, with the most valuable copies having been moved to the USC Feuchtwanger Memorial Library.

-Villa Aurora as an artists residence
+Artists-in-residence

 Marta Feuchtwanger lived at Villa Aurora until her death in 1987.
 After Marta's death the University of Southern California was looking to sell the property.
 The sale of the dilapidated Villa seemed imminent and USC professor Harold von Hofe asked the journalist and Feuchtwanger biographer Volker Skierka to launch an initiative to save the Villa Aurora.
 He also won the support of many public figures in politics and the media, such as the former head of the publishing house Rowohlt, Fritz J. Raddatz, and member of the German parliament, Freimut Duve.
 The goal was to create a "Villa Massimo on the Pacific" modeled after the artists residency Villa Massimo in Rome.
 In order to preserve the house as the only existing monument to European and German exiles to the West Coast of the United States, the association "Friends and Supporters of Villa Aurora" was founded in Berlin.
 The non-profit organization secured public funding from the German Federal Foreign Office, the Berlin Senate, the Berlin Lottery Foundation and the Tagesspiegel Foundation and was able to purchase and renovate the house.
-Prof. Frank Dimster, FAIA, restored the house and received the City of Los Angeles Historic Preservation Award in 1996.
+Frank Dimster, FAIA, restored the house and received the City of Los Angeles Historic Preservation Award in 1996.

 The Feuchtwanger House was landmarked as one of the Los Angeles Historic-Cultural Monuments and also by the Pacific Palisades Historical Society.
 The historic organ that in addition to Marta Feuchtwanger, Bruno Walter, Ernst Toch and Hanns Eisler had played on, was restored in 2010.
 The historic furniture, including the beds of Marta and Lion, and their desks and chairs, are still on the premises.